-As streams in sandy catchments are dominated by deeper groundwater flow, the groundwater discharging to the streams has often been exposed to reduction processes.
+As sandy catchments are dominated by slow groundwater flow, the water discharging to the streams has been exposed to reduction processes.
 Thus, nitrate concentrations in the stream water are relatively low.
 In loamy catchments, the discharging water has mainly passed through the upper soil layers and through the drainage system where there is less nitrate reduction.
-Hence, nitrate concentrations in the streams on loamy soils are higher than in sandy catchments.
+Hence, nitrate concentrations in the streams are higher than in sandy catchments.

-In this context, it should be noted that cattle farms, i.e. the derogations farms, are mainly located in the western and northern parts of Jutland that are characterised by sandy soils and deep groundwater flow, leading to high nitrate removal and lower nitrogen concentrations in the streams.
+In this context, it should be noted that cattle farms, i.e. the derogations farms, are mainly located in the western and northern parts of Jutland characterised by sandy soils and deep groundwater flow, leading to high nitrate removal and low nitrogen concentrations in the streams.